-New Home Sales Climb in York, Prices Fall According to Newest Data
+New Home Sales Rise in York, Prices Drop According to Freshest Data

-In July, there was an increase in closings of new homes in the York, PA market year-over-year, shifting up after a decline in June 2013.
-New home closings saw a boost of 9.4% from the year earlier to 35.
-This came on the heels of a 32.6% fall year-over-year in June.
+In the York, PA market, new home closings climbed year-over-year in December, picking up from a fall in November 2013.
+New home closings saw a 65.5% boost from a year earlier to 48.
+This came on the heels of a 22.9% drop year-over-year in November.

 Pricing and Mortgage Trends

-The average mortgage size on new homes moved north year-over-year in contrast to new home prices.
-The average mortgage size saw a 2.4% boost year-over-year to $216,474 in July.
-Average mortgage size slid 3.1% in June 2013 from a year earlier.
+The average mortgage size on newly sold homes moved south year-over-year in contrast to new home prices.
+The average mortgage size sank to $224,653 in December, marking a 1.0% drop compared with last year.
+In November 2013, average mortgage size gained 5.7% from a year earlier.